Whether you’re a true fan of fromage or just really enjoy a good grilled cheese, you should be well versed in artisanal cheese.

 There are several hundred different types of artisanal cheese.
 Although certain artisanal cheeses are widely available, many are only available in local markets because they can only be made in limited quantities.
 You will want to visit your local cheesemonger to find out which cheeses are made locally.
 (If you don’t have a local dedicated cheese shop, consider visiting the cheese section of your local supermarket.)

 The most well-known types of artisanal cheeses are:

 - brie – a soft cow’s or goat’s milk cheese with an edible rind; originated from northern France; get it here

 - burrata – a semi-soft cheese made of cow’s or water buffalo’s milk, rennet and cream; originated from Italy

 - goat cheese (a.k.a. chèvre, pronounced SHEV-ra) – any cheese made from goat’s milk

 - gorgonzola – a relatively mild blue cheese made from cow’s milk; originated from Italy

-- gouda – a yellow semi-hard cheese made from cow’s, goat’s or sheep’s milk; originated from the Netherlands
+- gouda – a yellow semi-hard cheese made from cow’s, goat’s or sheep’s milk; originated from the Netherlands; get it here

 - provolone – a semi-soft to semi-hard cheese from cow’s or goat’s milk; originated from Italy